EnderTurret/PatchedMod/README.md

 Another example might be a mod that adds configuration support for data/resource packs.
 This could be exposed through [a test condition](docs/api.md#custom-test-registration) that these packs could use to enable/disable features.

+Lastly, Patched (as of `5.1.0+1.20.4` and `3.3.0+1.20.1`) allows packs to apply the same patch to *any number of files*, via the 'dynamic patching' feature.
+This means that data pack developers do not need to make use of undocumented bespoke mod loader features to add their custom ores to every biome (or certain ones).

 > [!IMPORTANT]
 > Patched is *not* a magic solution to data/resource pack incompatibility; installing it will not automatically make things compatible with each other.